+Name: (Prir nt)

+Signature: Date

-Signature: Date 6 (Student or employee) School Grade (if a student) Note that this agreement applies to both students and employees. reement of a student who is a minor must also have the signature of a parent or no has read and will uphold this agreement.
-As the parer it.
-I understa materials, ar information administrator received tha inappropriat Suardian Co-signer and or guardian of the above named student, I have read this agreement and understand and that it is impossible for the School District to restrict access to all controversial and I will not hold the District responsible for materials acquired by use of the electronic services (EIS).
-I also agree to report any misuse of the EIS to a School District or.
-(Misuse may come in many forms but can be viewed as any messages sent or at indicate or suggest pornography, unethical or illegal solicitation, racism, sexism, the language, or other issues described in the agreement.) responsibility for supervision if, and when, my child use the electronic information services.
-Parent or Gu nardian Name (print) Signature Date Timeline: T The enforcement of this policy is ongoing.
+(Student or employee)

+School Grade (if a student)

+Note that this agreement applies to both students and employees.

+eement of a student who is a minor must also have the signature of a parent or b has read and will uphold this agreement.

+As the parent it.
+I understant materials, and information stadministrator received that tor guardian Co-signer tor guardian of the above named student, I have read this agreement and understanded that it is impossible for the School District to restrict access to all controversial def I will not hold the District responsible for materials acquired by use of the electronic services (EIS).
+I also agree to report any misuse of the EIS to a School District of Misuse may come in many forms but can be viewed as any messages sent or indicate or suggest pornography, unethical or illegal solicitation, racism, sexism, a language, or other issues described in the agreement.)

+responsibility for supervision if, and when, my child's use of the EIS is not in a school eby give my permission to have my child use the electronic information services.

+Parent or Gua ardian Name (print)

+Signature Date

+Timeline: The enforcement of this policy is ongoing.